billerickson/BE-Media-from-Production/README.md

 wp config set BE_MEDIA_FROM_PRODUCTION_URL https://www.billerickson.net --type=constant
 ```

-## Using with WP Migrate DB Pro
+## Using with WP Migrate

-[WP Migrate DB Pro](https://www.billerickson.net/go/wp-migrate-db-pro) is my preferred tool for pushing/pulling databases between environments.
+[WP Migrate](https://www.billerickson.net/go/wp-migrate-db-pro) is my preferred tool for pushing/pulling databases between environments.
 The Media addon allows you transfer media between environemnts along with the database.

 When redesigning a website, I keep all the media on my development server and push up new media uploads along with the database.